mccanne/sharkfest/README.md

 Your extra effort comes from having to handle policy and mechanism _at the same time_.

 _It's hard to make things easy._

-## A Concrete Example: Avro

-register type Foo with the a schema registry get back a global ID.
-Encode semi-structured into an efficient binary format and Bar-encoding tag it with ID.
-Receiver fetches the Schema from the registry (and caches the binding) and decodes the Bar-encoding back to a Foo.

-Alternatively, send a verbose schema definition with every record...

-There's a better (and seemingly obvious) approach.
-Put the type system in the data stream but do so efficiently...

-Devil's in the details.
-Getting type contexts right while being efficient was tricky but an elegant solution emerged Type Context

 ## The "A Ha" Moment